0xPolygonHermez/code-examples/zkevm-nft-bridge-example/README.md

 - npm version: >= 7.x

 ## Deployment NFT Bridge
+### Note
-There are two bridges already deployed on goerli <--> polygonZkEVMTestnet networks:
+There are two bridges already deployed on `goerli <--> polygonZkEVMTestnet` networks:
 - `0xd3b1d467694d4964E3d777e5f2baCcf9Aee930b0`
 - `0x6D792cb4d69cC3E1e9A2282106Cc0491E796655e`

-Deploying a new NFT-bridge is not necessary in order to bridge an NFT.
+Deploying a new nft-bridge is not necessary in order to bridge a NFT.
 Therefore, you can skip this section and go directly to `Using the NFT bridge` section in this document.

+### Deployment
 In project root execute:
 ```
 npm i